SeriousOldMan/Simulator-Controller/Docs/Virtual Race Strategist.md

 	 ![](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Docs/Images/Race%20Reports%203.JPG)

 	 For multi-class sessions, two result columns with the overall result and the class-specific result will be available.
+If available, driver categories are shown here as well for the starting driver.

   2. Car Report